-The first draft of the Capstone Project Proposal is due to the Primary Reader on the Midterm date of each semester (click for UGA Academic Calendar) and the final draft is due during the early registration period.
-The Capstone Project Proposal Form can be found on the CPH website by following the links, Current Student \rightarrow Forms \rightarrow Capstone Registration Form, or by clicking HERE.
+The first draft of the Capstone Project Proposal is due to the Primary Reader no later than three weeks prior to the end of each semester (click for UGA Academic Calendar) and the final draft is due the week before classes end.
+The Capstone Project Proposal Form can be found on the CPH website.

 All readers and Graduate Coordinators must approve the Capstone Proposal by signing the Capstone Project Proposal Form.
-In the case that a student feels that modification of the proposal is necessary, the student must communicate first with the Primary Reader, obtain approval to modify, and then submit a signed revised Capstone Proposal Form to the MPH

-Program Coordinator as well as the Department's Graduate Coordinator.
+In the case that a student feels that modification of the proposal is necessary, the student must communicate first with the Primary Reader, obtain approval to modify, and then submit a signed revised Capstone Proposal Form to the MPH Program Coordinator as well as the Department's Graduate Coordinator.
 The Primary Reader must carefully consider the timeline for completion from the time of proposed revision before approving any changes to the proposal.